Could your bleeding or other symptoms be due to hereditary factor X deficiency?

 Hereditary factor X deficiency is treated by replacing the factor X that is missing in the body.
 How often treatment is needed depends on how often you have symptoms and how severe they are.

-Routine treatment:
+Routine (prophylaxis):

 - Routine treatment means you take a medicine regularly as directed by your doctor to help prevent bleeding before it happens.

-Near-normal levels of factor X are always in the blood - This may be the right choice if your symptoms are regular, affect your daily activities, are painful, or if you have severe (bad) bleeds.
+- This may be the right choice if your symptoms are regular, affect your daily activities, are painful, or if you have severe (bad) bleeds.

-Treatment as needed (on-demand):
+As needed (on-demand):

-Factor X is given to raise levels to stop bleeding - This may be the right choice if you bleed very rarely, if bleeding does not affect your daily activity, or if your bleeding is not severe.
+- This may be the right choice if you bleed very rarely, if bleeding does not affect your daily activity, or if your bleeding is not severe.

 - This may be the right choice even if you bleed rarely or your bleeding is not severe, or your daily activity is not usually affected by it.